AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ![Editing the content of your fragment](assets/create-content/content-fragment-console.png)

 Content Fragments represent your headless content and are based on predefined structures, called Content Fragment models.
-Think of the the Content Fragment console as your library of headless content.
+Think of the Content Fragment console as your library of headless content.
 Use it to create new Content Fragments and manage existing ones.
 Your console starts empty, so let's create a new fragment!

 1. Tap or click the **Create** button at the top-right of the console.

-1. The **New Content Fragment** dialog opens where you can  start creating a new Content Fragment. **Location** will be automatically populated with where the new content will be saved.
+1. The **New Content Fragment** dialog opens where you can  start creating a new Content Fragment. **Location** is automatically populated with where the new content will be saved.

    ![Create Content Fragment dialog](assets/create-content/create-content-fragment.png)